esviji/esviji/README.md

+# esviji

-# esviji is a puzzle game in which you have to destroy balls to gain points and progress through as much levels as you can
+## a puzzle game in which you have to destroy balls to gain points and progress through as much levels as you can

 <img src="https://raw.githubusercontent.com/nhoizey/esviji/master/raw-sources/images/_sources/logo-esviji.png" alt="esviji" width="160" height="160" style="float: right" />